 Meeting starting time 7:30 pm unless indicated otherwise.
 The hall will be open at 7:00 pm for socializing.

-Map below showing the pre-meeting restaurant place (A) and meeting location (B):
+Map below showing the pre-meeting restaurant location (A) and DuPage Birding Club meeting place (B):

 B. Faith Lutheran Church, 41 N. Park Blvd., Glen Ellyn, IL